 Olga worked tirelessly to have her overseas qualification recognised and secure the right to work as a counsellor in Australia.
 All while studying and managing full responsibility for her family.

-Later she secured a role as an employment facilitator with RESP and found out that SSI’s gender-sensitive services also include wellbeing assessment tools designed to identify potential trauma experiences, such as DFSV, and assess the risks women may face during resettlement.
+Later, she secured a role as an employment facilitator with RESP and found out that SSI’s gender-sensitive services also include wellbeing assessment tools designed to identify potential trauma experiences, such as DFSV, and assess the risks women may face during resettlement.
 It was important to have those tools in her work.
-“By identifying such risks early, our specialists can intervene and provide appropriate support and resources,”she said.
+“By identifying such risks early, our specialists can intervene and provide appropriate support and resources,” she said.

-Like many refugee women leading their household, Olga’s economic goal to gain employment was crucial to building her sense of independence.
+Like many refugee women leading their households, Olga’s economic goal to gain employment was crucial to building her sense of independence.
 However, despite her extensive background in psychotherapy, she initially struggled to find employment due to her visa status.

 With support from SSI’s Ignite Small Business Start-ups, Olga’s combined her skills and networks to establish her own business, OK Club, running mindfulness workshops for refugees online and in person, including a Women’s Circle retreat for Ukrainians.